OMC-5 Rotative Engine. Series Three.

-With the armature discs mounted within the rotor, a can operated switching system ensures that the coil rods are energized as an armature approaches and after passing between them, switches off.
+With the six armatures mounted within the rotor, a cam operated switching system ensures that the coil rods are energized as an armature approaches and after passing between them, switches off.

 The “break piece” or contact points are mounted in contact housings and operated by the two cams fitted to the common shaft.
 These housings are fitted to moveable brackets within fixed slides.
 This adjustable arrangement makes it possible to achieve minimum mechanical resistance at the cams and allows for further fine tuning with the timing plate screws that establish how long the timing blades are in contact.
 Power is taken off via a pulley.

 The timing blades are constructed of nickel silver and fitted with silver nickel contacts to ensure long lasting and trouble free operation.

 The model is fitted with a fully working on/off switch of period design that incorporates a spring and ball.
 This switch makes it possible to easily demonstrate the engine.